Select Page

 QTPN Threatened Flora Surveys

 Queensland is the most biodiverse state in Australia with over 14,000 species of native plants and plant-like species such as algae and lichens.
-Over 1000 of these plants are listed as threatened (under the Queensland Nature Conservation Act and the federal Environment Protection and Biodiversity Conservation Act), making up 78% of all of Queensland’s threatened species.
+Over 800 of these plants are listed as threatened (under the Queensland Nature Conservation Act and the federal Environment Protection and Biodiversity Conservation Act), making up 74% of all of Queensland’s threatened species.
 Many of these plants are poorly known and under-surveyed.
-Without baseline data on their population sizes and health, it is very difficult to prevent their extinction.
+Without baseline data on their population sizes and health, it is very difficult to implement strategic recovery actions and prevent their extinction.

 The Queensland Threatened Plant Network (QTPN*) is undertaking targeted native flora surveys, according to Queensland Herbarium guidelines, to help fill some of these key gaps in our knowledge of Queensland’s threatened plants and assist in their long term management and monitoring.